What is a Progressive Web App?

 It’s common knowledge that you can’t visit a website if the internet is down.
 But most native apps allow you to use them despite limited or no connectivity.

-A PWA, while running on an internet browser, allows users to interact with the app independent of the connection.
+A PWA, while running on an internet browser (leveraging an API), allows users to interact with the app independent of the connection.

 This is done by caching the app data ahead of time.
 This caching is made possible by the use of what’s known as a service worker.
 The service worker offers a programmatic way to cache resources.